 The Amies project (French for female friends) was established in 2011 to provide creative arts workshops for young women trafficked into the UK for prostitution or domestic slave labour.
 Three groups meet weekly to make friends, learn new skills and get creative together.
 We sing, dance, perform, share stories and laugh a lot…

-Funded by Comic Relief, this project has helped up to 60 young women a year overcome obstacles in their lives and move forward.
+Funded first by Comic Relief, and now by the Lloyds Bank Foundation and The Bromley Trust, this project has helped up to 60 young women a year overcome obstacles in their lives and move forward.
 The workshops we provide empower the women to rediscover their confidence and aspirations, leading to engagement in education, training and employment.

 ‘Amies has taught me how to trust people again.’
 Amies Participant, 2013